benjaminleroy/cowpatch/CONTRIBUTING.md

 ### Report Bugs

-If you are reporting a bug, please include:
+If you are reporting a bug, please make sure you provide

+* A reproducible data example (including all package imports, data imports and full code).
+This may mean that you will need to "dumb"-down your problem.

+Beyond that, please provide

 * Your operating system name and version.
 * Any details about your local setup that might be helpful in troubleshooting.
-* Detailed steps to reproduce the bug.

 ### Fix Bugs

 Look through the GitHub issues for bugs.
 Anything tagged with "bug" and "help wanted" is open to whoever wants to implement it.
+If you are fixing bugs please add additional tests to capture what the bug was.

 ### Implement Features